Arctic Sea Ice Road Maps

 Description of approach

 • Methane (CH4) is a potent greenhouse gas responsible for about 30% of the rise in global temperature since the industrial revolution (IEA 2024).
-Per ton, methane has > 80 times the warming of carbon dioxide over a 20-year timeframe and persists in the atmosphere for a shorter period of time, on the order of a decade (Spark Climate Solutions 2024, IGSD 2023).
+Per ton, methane has > 80 times the warming of carbon dioxide over a 20-year timeframe, despite persisting in the atmosphere for a shorter period of time, on the order of a decade (IPCC 2021, IGSD 2023, Spark Climate Solutions 2024).
 Methane is also a precursor of tropospheric ozone and plays an important role in complex, non-linear atmospheric chemistry.
 Atmospheric methane removal is under consideration as a pathway to limit near-term warming (IGSD 2023).
 Methane is found at low concentrations in the atmosphere (approximately 2 parts per million), however, making methane removal a challenging prospect (Abernethy and Jackson 2024).
-Pathways for atmospheric methane removal include open-system approaches that would modify the atmosphere or ecosystems (e.g., atmospheric oxidation enhancement, methane oxidizing coatings for surfaces, and terrestrial methanotrophy enhancement), and closed-system approaches using methane oxidizing reactors (Abernethy and Jackson 2024).
-For a deep exploration of methane removal see Spark Climate Solutions’ Atmospheric Methane Primer.
+Pathways for atmospheric methane removal include open-system approaches that would modify the atmosphere or ecosystems (e.g., atmospheric oxidation enhancement (also called enhanced atmospheric methane oxidation), methane oxidizing coatings for surfaces, and terrestrial methanotrophy enhancement), and closed-system approaches using methane oxidizing reactors (Abernethy and Jackson 2024).
+See Mundra and Lockley (2024) for a review of some potential approaches for methane removal.
+For a deep exploration of methane removal see Spark Climate Solutions’ Atmospheric Methane Primer and NASEM’s A Research Agenda Toward Atmospheric Methane Removal (NASEM 2024).

 Description of what it does mechanistically